Chongqing: Aerial tramway

-Chongqing is the only Chinese city that keeps public aerial tramways.
-Historically there were three aerial tramways in Chongqing: the Yangtze River Tramway, the Jialing River Tramway and the South Mountain Tramway.
-Currently, only Yangtze River Tramway is still operating and it is Class 4A Tourist Attractions in China.
-The 1,160 m-long tramway connects the southern and northern banks of Yangtze River; its daily passenger volume is about 10,000.
+Chongqing is the only Chinese city that has kept public aerial tramways.
+There were three aerial tramways in Chongqing: the Yangtze River Tramway, the Jialing River Tramway and the South Mountain Tramway, of which the Yangtze River Tramway is the only one still operating, now considered a Class 4A tourist attraction.
+The 1,160 m-long tramway connects the southern and northern banks of the Yangtze River, carrying about 10,000 passengers a day.